MicrosoftDocs/appcenter-docs/docs/distribution/stores/apple.md

 ## Debugging a failed release

 If a release fails to publish, you can debug the release by downloading the Fastlane log.
-The Fastlane logs is more verbose than the App Center portal's log.
+The Fastlane log is more verbose than the App Center portal's log.
 You find the Fastlane logs on the detailed release page by clicking **Download Fastlane logs**  under the **Status** section.